data4edu/data4edu.github.io/data-to-action/access-and-retention/analysing-ger.md

 # What can I learn about my state from trends in the Gross Enrolment Ratio (GER)?

 Gross Enrolment Ratio (GER) is a measure of the total enrolment at a particular level in education, irrespective of age, expressed as percentage of population of the official age group corresponding to that level.
-For example:
+For example,

 $$
 \begin{aligned}